wp-sms/wp-sms/readme.txt

 * BACKUP YOUR DATABASE BEFORE INSTALLING!

 == Changelog ==
+= 5.4.4 =
+* Added smssolutionsaustralia.com.au SMS gateway
+* Added a new option in the admin > subscriber to change number of items per page
+* Fixed group issue on SMS subscribe form
+* Updated reach-interactive API url

 = 5.4.3 =
 * Updated the gateways list and fixed some wrong names.
 * Added Octopush.com gateway